-Sudanese protesters fill streets as emergency courts begin trials
+Sudan's Bashir delegates powers as ruling party head as protests rage

-KHARTOUM (Reuters) - Thousands of Sudanese rallied on Thursday in some of the most widespread protests of a two-month revolt against President Omar al-Bashir, as emergency courts tried hundreds late into the night.
+KHARTOUM (Reuters) - Thousands of Sudanese rallied on Thursday in some of the most widespread protests of a two-month revolt against President Omar al-Bashir, as emergency courts tried hundreds late into the night and Bashir delegated his powers as head of the ruling party to its deputy.

-Crowds gathered in and around the capital Khartoum in the first protests since Bashir set up special tribunals this week under a state of emergency declared to combat the unprecedented wave of protests threatening his three-decade rule.
+Bashir delegated early on Friday his powers and authority as head of the ruling National Congress Party to its deputy head, Ahmed Mohamed Haroun, until the party’s next general conference, the party said in a statement.

-The Sudanese Professionals’ Association has emerged as the main protest organizer and had called on demonstrators to challenge the establishment of the courts.
+Haroun, who is wanted by the International Criminal Court for alleged war crimes committed in Darfur, was elected by the National Congress Party as its deputy head this week.
+He was governor of North Kordofan state until last week.

 The protests, initially over high bread prices, have taken place nearly every day since Dec.
 19 and developed into the most sustained challenge that Bashir has faced.